DanielGeek/python_projects/README.md

 - **🤖 AI-Powered Meeting System** with real-time transcription and analysis
 - **🌤️ MCP Weather Servers** in TypeScript and Python with Claude Desktop integration
 - **🤖 AI Data Generator Agent** with LangChain and Google Gemini for sample data generation
+- **🧠 21-RAG-AI Advanced RAG System** with Google Gemini, Inngest, and Streamlit
 - **🔧 Enterprise-grade architecture** and best practices
 - **🧪 Comprehensive testing** with pytest and modern testing frameworks